csci701f23/undercover-salamander/report/README.md

 In visualizing climate data, we are providing an accessible resource for climate education.
 We hope that more people will be more likely to act as a result of this project–-knowledge alone is not enough to reverse the effects of climate change, and we need as many people as possible fighting against it.

+# Methodology

+## Scroll Bar Component
+The scroll bar is a React component that is designed to allow the user to control the time-based scroll functionality of our program.
+It includes a scroll bar, a pause button and forward and backward buttons that the user can operate to change the year they want to be displayed.
+The purpose of the scroll bar is to allow the user to have control over what year they want to see and when.
+They can decide if they want the simulation to play continuously and at what speed or if they want to focus on viewing only one map at a time for as long as they want by pausing the simulation.
+The scroll bar is build using react js and more specifics of this methodology are described below.

+### Props
+Props are used to pass data from a parent component to a child component.
+They are immutable, meaning the child can only read the information from the parent but cannot modify it.
+Below are props that are used in the scroll bar component

+* currentYear (Date): contains the value of the year being displayed on the scroll bar
+* setCurrentYear (function): A function to update the current year when the user interacts with the slider or buttons
+* currentSpeed (number): value of the current speed the playback is running at
+* setCurrentSpeed (function): a function to update the playback speed when user interacts with the speed buttons
+* isPlaying (boolean): a flag to indicate if the playback is playing or paused
+* setIsPlaying (function): a function to toggle the play/pause state

+### useEffect hook
+A useEffect hook allows us to perform side tasks within functional components, such as fetching data.
+In the scroll bar code, the useEffect hook manages the interval for the automatic year incrementation when playback is active.
+The currentSpeed sets the interval and it is cleared when the playback is paused or when the slider reaches the end.

+### event handlers
+Event handlers are functions that are triggered in response to specific events such as clicking a button.
+Below are the event handlers that are used to change the state of different variables within the scroll bar component.

+* onYearChange (function): updates the current year when there is user interaction
+* onSpeedChange (function): updates the playback speed when there is user interaction
+* playPause (function): updates the play/pause state when the play/pause button is clicked
+* decrementYear (function): Decreases the displayed year by one when the user clicks the corresponding button
+* incrementYear (function): increases the displayed year by one when the user clicks the corresponding button

+### UI components
+User interface components are aspects of the code that specify styling and functionality for the user.
+Below are different UI components implemented in the scroll bar.

+* Year slider: allows the user to drag the slider through a specified year range
+* Current Year Display: displays the current year obtained from the slider or buttons
+* Current Month Display: displays the current month based on the slider and buttons
+* Control Buttons: includes buttons for incrementing and decrementing the year, pausing the playback, and adjusting the playback speed

 # References
 [^cho]: Cho, R. (2023).
 Climate Education in the U.S.: Where It Stands, and Why It Matters.
 State of the Planet | Columbia Climate School. https://news.climate.columbia.edu/2023/02/09/climate-education-in-the-u-s-where-it-stands-and-why-it-matters/